rstrahan/aws-autoscaling-vertica/README.md

 By default, an AWS EC2 [Placement Group](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html) will be created for you during setup.
 All instances in your auto scaling group will be launched within this placement group to maximimise the performance and reliability of your cluster, by providing the fastest and most reliable 10Gbps networking possible in AWS.

-However, using a placement group does increase the chances that an attempt to launch new instances may fail due to insufficient capacity.
-If that happens, the Auto Scaling service will notify you (via SNS) of a failed launch, and it will retry a little later.
+However, using a placement group makes it possible that an attempt to launch new instances may fail due to insufficient capacity.
+If that happens, the Auto Scaling service will notify you (via SNS) of a failed launch, and it will retry (and hopefully succeed) a little later.

 ## Subscribing for SNS email notifications

 After setting up the auto scaling group, go to the [AWS SNS console](https://console.aws.amazon.com/sns/v2/home), and select the topic that was created for your group (<GroupName>_Scale_Event).
-Use the Action menu to subscribe.
+Use the Action menu to subscribe to the topic and specify your delivery method of choice.

 ## Troubleshooting